verbal-autopsy-software/pyCrossVA/Readme.rst

   final_data.to_csv("filename.csv")

-pyCrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHRMC short questionnaire into a format suitable for openVA.
+pyCrossVA is a python package for transforming verbal autopsy data collected using the 2022 WHO VA instrument (v01.01), the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHRMC short questionnaire into a format suitable for openVA.

 The flagship function of this package is the transform() function, which prepares raw data for use in a verbal autopsy algorithm.
 The user can either